DataAnalyticsEngineering/FANS/README.md

 ### Installing dependencies

 We recommend installing the dependencies using a package manager.
-For example, using `apt`, the following commands are run:
+For example, using `apt`, the following command is run

 ```bash
 apt-get install \